avatar

 MySQL replication and the sync_binlog option

 Update, December 2021: this book is a great reference on all things MySQL performance: Recently I’ve been focusing on MySQL replication for a project at work.
 On this particular project, I’m acting in a Solutions Architect role and have been since about September of 2008.
 Because of my background in systems administration, I tend to get myself into situations where I become the Schematic-side sys admin on projects.
 This involves things like deployment processes, getting development, staging, and production environments setup, and now, setting up MySQL replication.
+This is probably because a) I’m probably bad at delegating these things to others, b) I’m kinda’ good at it, and c) let’s be honest, I’m a control freak, so I like knowing the servers hosting my apps are setup in a meticulous manner.

 Vim mapping: Bringing PHPUnit skeleton test class code up to Zend Framework standards

 I write a lot of unit tests.
 I like to apply our coding standards, which are based on Zend Framework coding standards, to these test classes.
 I also hate writing the skeleton test classes from scratch, especially with PHPUnit will do this for me.
 You just have to run: phpunit --skeleton-test Your\_Class …and it generates: PHPUnit x.y.z by Sebastian Bergmann.
 Wrote skeleton for "Your\_Class" to "./Your\_ClassTest.php".
 Fresh off of the skeleton generation, the test class will have a few little things in it that are against Zend Framework standards.
+The Vim map below fixes these standards violations:

 “Rickroll…” goes to print with php|architect!